Supporting Your Library

 Volunteering

-The Utica Library welcomes Volunteer participation!
+The Utica Library welcomes volunteers!
 If you just have a few hours to volunteer, consider assisting us with our annual bake sale or book sale.
-If you're interested in volunteering on a more consistent basis, a couple of hours every week for example, we always have need of individuals to straighten bookshelves or shelf-read and clean DVDs or Books on CD.
+If you're interested in volunteering on a more consistent basis, a couple of hours every week for example, we always have need of individuals to straighten bookshelves or shelf-read and clean DVDs or CD Audiobooks.
 If you're interested in volunteering, call us at 586-731-4141 for more information or fill out a volunteer form the next time you're at the library.

 Donations

 The Utica Library gratefully accepts monetary donations.
 As a small library with a small tax base, patron donations allow us to purchase items that our budget simply doesn't cover.
-A gift of $25.00 allows us to purchase one or two books or DVDS for our free shelves.
+A gift of $25.00 allows us to purchase one or two books or DVDS.
 The more you give, obviously, the more we can purchase.
-If you wish your gift to be used for a particular area--Children's easy books, Adult mysteries or books for the Kindle, for example--we will be glad to accommodate.
+If you wish your gift to be used for a particular area of interest, we will be glad to accommodate.

 Memorial Giving

 Larger memorial gifts can always be made to fund a particular collection or a special project.
 Arrangements can be made with the Library Director and/or Board of Trustees for a project that will both serve the library's needs and honor your loved one in a way that is in accordance with your wishes.
-For more details on memorial giving, please call the Library at 586-731-4141 and ask for director, Marsha Doege.
+For more details on memorial giving, please call the Library at 586-731-4141 and ask for the director.